Brexit deal helps keep euro close to 7-week high

 "Without Brexit, the euro might be now liberated from this burden," said Antje Praefcke, a forex analyst at Commerzbank.

-Moreover, expectations that the Federal Reserve may cut interest rates at the Oct.
-30 meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.
+Expectations that the Federal Reserve may cut interest rates at its next meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.

+Money markets are pricing in an 82% chance of a cut at the Oct.
+30 meeting, Refinitiv data shows.

+The current account surplus of the 19 countries sharing the euro widened to 27 billion euros in August from 22 billion euros a month earlier, data from the European Central Bank showed on Friday, but this did not have an impact on the euro.

-The index which tracks the dollar against six major currencies was also last flat at $97.581 .DXY.
+The index which tracks the dollar against six major currencies was also last flat at 97.536.DXY.

-The pound was slightly weaker, down 0.2% at $1.2865, but still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.
+The pound, last neutral at $1.2892, was still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.
+Euro/sterling was also flat at 86.32 pence EURGBP=D3.

 The yuan held steady against the dollar after data showed China's economy grew at the weakest pace in more than 27 years in the third quarter due to a costly trade war with the United States and weak factory production.